futurewei-cloud/zeta/docs/user/getting_started.md

 This script does the following:

 * Create a multi-node (default is 3) local Kubernetes cluster with Kind.
+By default following 3 pods are created:
+  - postgres
+  - zeta-manager
+  - zeta-operator
-* Build the Kind-Node, and Zeta-Operator docker images
+* Build the Kind-Node (zeta_node), and Zeta-Operator (zeta_droplet) docker images
 * Apply all of the Zeta [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
 * Deploy the Zeta [Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
 * You can customize kind cluster by modifying deploy/playbooks/inventories/vars/site_kind.yml
 * Note: First time you deploy, the tool will ask you to setup deploy secrets, follow instruction and press "enter" if you don't have the info asked.

-Once deployed, local kubeconfig is automatically updated for the new cluster, so you can use kubectl to manage the cluster If you made some changes to Zeta, you can re-deploy zeta services on the AWS cluster created in step 3, this will be much faster
+Once deployed, local kubeconfig is automatically updated for the new cluster, so you can use kubectl to manage the cluster.
+If you made some changes to Zeta, you can re-deploy zeta services cluster created above using following script.
+This will be much faster.
 ```
 $ ./deploy/zeta_deploy.sh -d kind
 ```